ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/integrate-amphtml-email.md

 While the AMP Validator will only allow [whitelisted components](https://github.com/ampproject/amphtml/blob/master/spec/amp-email-format.md#amp-components) through, a spam checker should analyze and sanitize an AMPHTML Email much like it would analyze a regular HTML email.
 The system should also ensure the email passes at minimum DKIM, DMARC, and SPF checks.
 Furthermore, a sender whitelist is also a strong way to mitigate risks.

 ##Include a Proxy Server
-A proxy server is fundamental and should be responsible for handling XHR requests that originate from the AMPHTML Emails (e.g. from [amp-list](/docs/reference/components/amp-list.html), [amp-form](/docs/reference/components/amp-form.html), etc) and perform spam checks and sanitization on the content fetched by these requests.
+A proxy server is fundamental and should be responsible for handling XHR requests that originate from the AMPHTML Emails (e.g. from [amp-list]({{g.doc('/content/amp-dev/documentation/components/reference/amp-list.md', locale=doc.locale).url.path}}), [amp-form]({{g.doc('/content/amp-dev/documentation/components/reference/amp-form.md', locale=doc.locale).url.path}}), etc) and perform spam checks and sanitization on the content fetched by these requests.

 Some dynamic elements in AMPHTML Emails may rely on remote content.
 Additional steps should be taken to prevent user data, such as IP address, cookies, and type of device, from being leaked to third party endpoints and giving rewrite access to parts of the AMPHTML Email.